Forbidden Planet: Plot

 In the 23rd century, after more than a year's journey, the United Planets starship C-57D arrives at the distant planet Altair IV to determine the fate of the ship Bellerophon, sent there 20 years before.
 Dr. Edward Morbius, one of the original expedition's scientists, warns the ship not to land for safety reasons, but Commander John J. Adams ignores his warning.

 Adams and Lieutenants Jerry Farman and "Doc" Ostrow are met by Robby the Robot, who transports them to Morbius' residence.
 Morbius describes how all other members of their expedition had been killed, one by one, by an unseen "planetary force", with the Bellerophon being vaporized as the last survivors tried to escape.
-Only Morbius, his wife (whom Morbius claims later died of natural causes), and their daughter Altaira were somehow immune.
+Only Morbius, his wife (who, Morbius claims, later died of natural causes), and their daughter Altaira were somehow immune.
 Morbius offers to help the starship return home, but Adams says he must receive further instructions from Earth.